navis-org/navis/docs/quickstart.md

 ```

 Downsample the original neuron:

 ```python
 navis.downsample_neuron(neuron, 10, inplace=True)
 ```

-Using `inplace=True` can be useful if you work with lots of neurons to avoid making
+Using `inplace=True` can be useful if you work with lots of neurons and want avoid making
-unnecessary copies and keeping the memory footprint low!
+unnecessary copies to keep the memory footprint low!

 ## Getting Help